\\\ Pet-Friendly Holidays

 The firm operates with both national and international opportunities for house sitters who preferably should offer being DBS checked and provide excellent background and references to the prospective Trusted House owners.
 It’s as simple as that.

 Nomador, a French company provides opportunities to house and pet sit in French-speaking countries on their website.

-Housecarers.com were a business set up in 2000, and has built up a steady reputation with global locations.
+Housecarers.com a business set up in 2000 and has built up a steady reputation with global locations.

-UK Animal Aunts established since 1987 organise pet sitters for an extraordinary range of pets, from horses to snakes, parakeets to tortoises, in the UK.
+UK Animal Aunts established in 1987 organise pet sitters for an extraordinary range of pets, from horses to snakes, parakeets to tortoises, in the UK.

 Pet sitting is an alternative for owners and their pets to using kennels and catteries for those clients on short or long term absences, who also want their homes to be looked after providing not just extra security but companionship for their animals.

 Many people don’t own pets but would love to spend time with one when they have time.